Glasgow: Kelvingrove, Hunterian, Botanical Gardens, Riverside Museum

 The Hunterian Museum is part of the University of Glasgow.
 It’s upstairs in one of the university’s imposing old stone buildings.

 One of the rooms was dedicated almost entirely to the Roman Empire’s time in the area.
-A primary focus there was the Antonine wall, a less famous relative of Hadrian’s Wall.
+A primary focus there was the Antonine Wall, a less famous relative of Hadrian’s Wall.

 The non-wall-related artifacts included weapons, plumbing, and more.